LowriWilliams/LowriWilliams.github.io/content/_index.md

           title: Guest Talk
           description: Delivered a guest talk titled "Shining Light on Internet-Based Crimes Against Children" to a nursing cohort at Cardiff University, School of Medicine.

-        - date_end: ''
-          date_start: '2025-01-18'
-          icon: cardiff
-          organization: Cardiff University
-          title: New PhD Students
-          description: Introducing 3 new PhD students, Jake Samuels, Dylan Hampton, and Zain Hankin to the team.
-Their PhDs are funded by the Cyber Innovation Hub and their research focuses around the use of LLMs in cybersecurity and Industrial Control System security.

-        - date_end: ''
-          date_start: '2025-01-17'
-          icon: mdpi
-          organization: MDPI Informatics
-          title: New Publication
-          description: Main author of our paper [The Evolution of Digital Security by Design using Temporal Network Analysis](https://www.mdpi.com/2227-9709/12/1/8) published in MDPI Informatics journal.

-        - date_end: ''
-          date_start: '2025-01-01'
-          icon: cardiff
-          organization: Cardiff University
-          title: Administrator Roll
-          description: Acted as Student Complaints Officer for Cardiff University's School of Computer Science and Informatics).

-        - date_end: ''
-          date_start: '2024-11-12'
-          icon: datagals
-          organization: The Data Gals
-          title: Data Science Mentor
-          description: Acted as Data Science Mentor for [The Data Gals](https://thedatagals.co.uk/).

       text: "[See all](/awards/)"
     design:
       columns: '2'